syndicatefx/x-ui/README.md

 ## What has been Modified/added

-- A separate `vars.sass` file to edit/modify color variables, box-shadow variables, breakpoint values and transition timing and duration
+- A separate `vars.sass` file to edit/modify deafults for: typescale, spacing(applied to paddings, margins, fixed widths and heights), colors, box-shadow, breakpoint values, transition timing and duration
 - Minimal reset and basic browser default overrides
 - Default system fonts only
 - Grayscale color palette for wireframing (background-color, border-color and color)